fsantanna-no/p2p-tml-paper/rita-24/response.md

 ### Comment A.2

 > <...>
-> c) The paper could discuss the limitations of the proposed approach and
+> The paper could discuss the limitations of the proposed approach and
 > potential future work.

 We now discuss the limitations of our work as follows...